Tomas-M/iotop/README.md

 some other processes.

-Common practice is to use iostat -x in order to find out which block device (hard drive) is slow, but this information is not always very helpful.
+Common practice is to use iostat -x in order to find out which block device (hard drive) is slow, but this information is not always helpful.
 It could help you much more if you knew which process reads or writes the most data from your slow disk, so you could renice it using ionice or even kill it.

 IOTop identifies processes that use high amount of input/output requests on your machine.
 It is similar to the well known top utility, but